 Be Considerate of Other Visitors

-Regulations: Motorized equipment and equipment used for mechanical transport are generally prohibited on all federal lands designated as wilderness.
+Motorized equipment and equipment used for mechanical transport are generally prohibited on all federal lands designated as wilderness.
 This includes the use of motor vehicles (including OHVs), motorboats, motorized equipment, bicycles, hang gliders, wagons, carts, portage wheels, and the landing of aircraft including helicopters, unless provided for in specific legislation.
 In a few areas some exceptions allowing the use of motorized equipment or mechanical transport are described in the special regulations in effect for a specific area.
-Click here for additional regulations or contact the agency.
+Along the river you may see deer and otters, or even black bears looking for a meal of salmon.
+Bears, grown accustomed to easy pickings from boaters, may prove a nuisance in numerous campsites.
+Birds abound, such as fish eating osprey and great blue heron and lizards hasten over the dry slopes above the water.
+Ticks and rattlesnakes are often encountered.